The 410MW natural gas-fuelled Alpine Power Plant is located within a 700-acre property in Elmira Township, Ostega County, Michigan, US.

 Alpine power plant make-up and construction details

-Its exhaust systems, measuring approximately 100m-high, were constructed using approximately 700t of steel, whereas the remaining structures were constructed to a maximum height of 70m.
+Its exhaust systems, measuring approximately 100m high, were constructed using approximately 700t of steel.
+The remaining structures were constructed to a maximum height of 70m.

 The project necessitated the transfer of approximately 65,000 cubic yards of material to the site for the construction of an 8.5-acre pad to accommodate the plant’s equipment and access facilities.
 Approximately 800 cubic yards of concrete were also poured for the construction of the two turbine foundations.

-Other major project activities included the construction of an administrative building incorporating a control room, and a 40ft-high common fire water tank for both the turbines.
+Other major project activities included the construction of an administrative building, which incorporated a control room, and a 40ft-high common fire water tank for both the turbines.

 Power plant grid connection

-The electrical output from the power plant is conveyed to the substation at Hayes Township through existing transmission lines and is further conveyed to International Transmission Company's (ITC) 138kV grid via a new 2.8mi (4.5km)-long transmission line.
+The electrical output from the power plant is conveyed to the substation at Hayes Township through existing transmission lines and is further conveyed to the International Transmission Company’s (ITC) 138kV grid via a new 2.8 mile (4.5km) long transmission line.

-The substation was further expanded to accommodate the new capacity from the project.
+The substation was further expanded to accommodate the new capacity produced by the project.

 The natural gas for the power plant is sourced from an existing natural gas pipeline.
 The project necessitated the installation of new pipelines to interconnect with the existing pipeline.